rahulblu/Food-App/README.md

 #
-This is a simple food ordering app. features of this app is:
+This is a simple food ordering app. features of this app are:
 * user can select number of items to add in the cart.
 * user can add or remove items from the cart.
 * it can calculate the total amount based upon the number of items in the cart.